The Order of Discalced Carmelite Seculars (OCDS)

 Contributing Discalced Carmelite Seculars

-Teresa Linda is the Formation Director of the Infant Jesus, Santa Clara, California Order of Discalced Carmelite Seculars (OCDS).
+Teresa Linda is the President and former Formation Director of the Infant Jesus, Santa Clara, California Order of Discalced Carmelite Seculars (OCDS).
 She has four children, has been married for close to thirty years, and is a middle-school English instructor.
 As founder of the non-profit company, Prophet Elijah Media, Teresa Linda edits and publishes works on The Speakroom, and edits and produces podcasts for The Mystical Life.

 Maria Diaz is a mother of five and has been a member of the OCDS Infant Jesus community in Santa Clara, California since 1991; she is a current Council member.
 Her contributions come from a community-organized Day of Recollection presentation on Saint Teresa of Avila.

 Erin Foord has been a Discalced Carmelite Secular (OCDS) for over 40 years, where he was a Council member for several years.
 He served as President of the California-Arizona Provincial Council from 2014-2017.
 He gave this conference as part of an Ongoing Formation class for the Infant Jesus, Santa Clara , California OCDS community.

 Lorelei Low is a Council member at the Saint Joseph, San Francisco OCDS community.
 She also heads the UNBOUND-San Francisco healing ministry in her local parish church.